-Leather Cleaning in Virginia Beach, Williamsburg, and Nearby
+Leather Cleaning in Virginia Beach, Hampton Roads, and Nearby

 Chem-Dry®, the World’s Largest Carpet and Upholstery Cleaner, offers the absolute best services in Leather Furniture cleaning and maintenance.
 Over time, body oils, perspiration, skin acids and other soils can work their way into the leather.
 Many cleaning products currently on the market are not appropriate for leather, and may break down leather finishes, which promotes dryness and cracking.
 Chem-Dry® leather products are safe and effective for leather and have over 300 tanneries and manufacturers that endorse these products.
 With regular cleaning and protecting by a Chem-Dry® Certified Leather Specialist, you can prevent undue wear on your leather furniture and keep it looking great.